Don1k1337/vue-typing-speed-checker/README.md

 # Vue Typing Speed Checker App

 This is a web application that helps you improve your typing speed and accuracy.
-The app allows you to specify a duration of time (1, 2, or 3 minutes) during which you will be presented with random quotes fetched from the [Forismatic API](https://forismatic.com/en/api/).
+The app allows you to specify a duration of time (1, 2, or 3 minutes) during which you will be presented with random quotes fetched from the [Quotable API](https://github.com/lukePeavey/quotable).
 Your task is to type each quote as accurately and quickly as possible.
 At the end of the specified duration, your typing speed and accuracy statistics will be displayed.

 ## Technologies Used